IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Step 12: Rational Team Concert6.0.2 Post-Deploy Build Settings

-So the benefit here is that, once the BUILD is done the application is auto-deployed to a particular environment thereby not waiting for a resource to be made available to manually deploy the application.
+So the benefit here is that, once the BUILD is done, the application is auto-deployed to a particular environment, thereby not waiting for a resource to be made available to manually deploy the application.

-Firstly we need to open the Build Definition which we created in the previous tutorial and enable the Post-Build Deploy option.
+First we need to open the Build Definition which we created in the previous tutorial and enable the Post-Build Deploy option.

 RTC Deploy Build Settings